TheUdK/pulsesecure-automator/README.md

 # VPN automator

-The apps need to be added and enabled to System Settings > Security & Privacy > Accessability
+The apps need to be added and enabled in System Settings > Security & Privacy > Accessability

 ## Exanmple aliases